deveshtiwary19/TN-46/README.md

 The manifest file, for the project is equally important as many external dependencies has been added.
 The payment gateway(Razorpay) integration has set with a Test API key, which you need to replace with the one of your own in manifest.xml file.

+==>> Run the project once in you Android Studio IDE with an Active internet connection and it will download the gradle requirements and sync with the dependencies automatically.

 Thankyou very much, and make sure you share our projects with all your tch friends who might find it of their intrests.
 Follow us on Instagram to stay updated with our products and services
 @codefreaksdevelopers